elonguepee/devOpsCheatSheets/docker/docker-cheat-sheet.md

 #### docker run <containerId or imageName>
 creates a new docker container based on an image
-If an image is not found locally, it will be pulled from docker hub before being started -e Can be used to set environment variables
+If an image is not found locally, it will be pulled from docker hub before being started\n -e Can be used to set environment variables\n
 -d Runs in detached mode, runs in background.
-Given Id of container.
--p specify a port to bind a container to.
-Ex -p 6000:6379 will bind local port 6000 to container port 6379 --name specify a name for container
+Given Id of container.\n -p specify a port to bind a container to.
+Ex -p 6000:6379 will bind local port 6000 to container port 6379\n --name specify a name for container\n
---net let's you specify a docker network
+--net let's you specify a docker network\n

 #### docker start
 Restarts a stopped container